kubesys/client-java/README.md

 |  Support customized Kubernetes resources  |  a lot of development           | a lot of development            |  zero-deployment     |
 |    Works with the other SDKs              |  /                              | /                               |  simple              |

+## Supported

+- National Key Research and Development Program of China (2023YFB3308702)

 ## Architecture

 ![avatar](/docs/arch.png)